-Currently scheduled to hit theaters July 10, 2020, and based on a script by Indiana Jones and the Kingdom of the Crystal Skull writer David Koepp, here’s everything we know about Indiana Jones 5 so far.
+With the film currently scheduled to hit theaters July 9, 2021, here’s everything we know about Indiana Jones 5 so far.

 “It’s always worth the trip when I get to work with this deep bench of talent coming out of the U.K.,” he said.
-“The actors, and the crew, the chippies, the sparks, the drivers — everybody who has helped me make my movies here, and will continue helping me make my movies here, when I come back in April 2019 to make the fifth Indiana Jones movie right here.”
+“The actor, and the crew, the chippies, the sparks, the drivers — everybody who has helped me make my movies here, and will continue helping me make my movies here, when I come back in April 2019 to make the fifth Indiana Jones movie right here.”

 Various cast members from the four previous films have expressed an interest in returning for the fifth installment of the franchise, but official confirmations have been hard to come by so far.

 One thing is certain, though: Crystal Skull actor Shia LaBeouf will not reprise his role for the new film.
 LaBeouf played Mutt Williams, Indiana’s son with Marion Ravenwood (Karen Allen), in 2008’s Crystal Skull.

 “Harrison plays Indiana Jones, that I can certainly say,” said Koepp in September 2017.
 “And the Shia LaBeouf character is not in the film.”

 Franchise actor John Rhys-Davies told Digital Spy in February 2016 that he’d be up for reprising his role as Sallah in the next film if the character had a “meaningful” role to play in the film.
 He previously declined a role in Crystal Skull due to the nature of the character’s proposed part in that film.

 Karen Allen also indicated she hopes to have a role in the new film for her franchise character, Marion, who appeared in both Raiders of the Lost Ark and The Crystal Skull.